nogibjj/Peter_Min_Data_Engineering_Project4/README.md

 This is the README for my Mini Project 4 for the IDS706 - Data Engineering Systems class at Duke University.

 ## Core Requirement: GitHub Actions Matrix Build for Multiple Python Versions
-To fulfill one of the core requirements, I set up a GitHub Actions workflow where I tested the build strategy out on 5 different Python3 versions from 3.7 to 3.11 on the CI/CD pipeline.
+To fulfill one of the core requirements, I set up a GitHub Actions workflow where I tested the build strategy out on 4 different Python3 versions ranging including 3.7, 3.8, 3.9, and 3.11 on the CI/CD pipeline.
 This project is built on top of my [Mini Project 3](https://github.com/nogibjj/Peter_Min_Data_Engineering_Project3).

 ## Dataset
 The dataset comes from Kaggle, a public machine learning and data science community.
 It contains a CSV file of detailed information regarding the most-streamed Spotify songs in 2023.
 Link: https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023/data